-SHOPS Plus is adapting the private sector network approach to increase private sector involvement in tuberculosis (TB) detection and treatment.
-Although elements of private network models have been successfully developed and used to increase TB detection and patient flows in India, they have not been extensively used or implemented in other settings with a high TB burden, like Nigeria.
-Since the SHOPS Plus model is a relatively new approach, the process evaluation will document and evaluate the start-up and implementation of the networks in Lagos and Kano.
-The documentation will assist with adaptive management, and inform scale-up and replication in other states that want to establish private provider networks for TB detection and treatment.
+SHOPS Plus adapted the private sector network approach to increase private sector involvement in TB detection and treatment.
+Although elements of private network models have been successfully developed and used to increase TB detection and patient flows in India, they had not been extensively used or implemented in other settings with a high TB burden, like Nigeria.
+Since the SHOPS Plus model was a relatively new approach, the process evaluation documented and evaluated the start-up and implementation of the networks in Lagos and Kano.
+The documentation assisted with adaptive management, and informed scale-up and replication in other setting where stakeholders have interest in establishing private provider networks for TB detection and treatment.

-The process evaluation examines five different program implementation topics, including:
+The process evaluation examined four different program implementation topics, including:

 - Topic 1: The theoretical and practical aspects of the network model’s design;

 - Topic 2: The processes and systems that are intended to facilitate network function;

 - Topic 3: Project achievements against expectations and goals